JJGantt/nano_control/readme.md

 ## Overview

-The NanoController package allows you to interface with Nanoleaf devices, providing functionality for controlling individual lights programmatically, creating custom effects, setting timers, and displaying weather information.
-The package supports advanced features such as custom weather visualization, dynamic notifications, and more.
+The nanocontroller package allows you to interface with Nanoleaf devices, providing functionality for controlling individual lights programmatically, setting timers, and displaying weather information.

 ---

 ## Installation

 ```bash
 pip install nanocontroller
 ```